PratyushVM/pratyushvm.github.io/content/authors/pratyush-vm/_index.md

 interests:
   - High Performance Computing
   - GPU Programming and Architecture
-  - Scientific Computing
-  - Graphics and Simulations
+  - Computing systems and architecture
-  - Artificial Intelligence

 # Education to show in About widget
 education: